 Each SPS RBSP is initially considered not active for any layer with nuh_layer_id greater than 0 at the start of the operation of the decoding process.
 At most one SPS RBSP is considered active for each non-zero nuh_layer_id value at any given moment during the operation of the decoding process, and the activation of any particular SPS RBSP for a particular non-zero nuh_layer_id value results in the deactivation of the previously-active SPS RBSP for that non-zero nuh_layer_id value (if any).

 When an SPS RBSP (with a particular value of sps_seq_parameter_set_id) is not already active for a nuh_layer_id value and it is referred to by activation of a PPS RBSP for that nuh_layer_id value (in which pps_seq_parameter_set_id is equal to the sps_seq_parameter_set_id value), it is activated for that nuh_layer_id value.
 This SPS RBSP is called the active layer SPS RBSP for that nuh_layer_id value until it is deactivated by the activation of another SPS RBSP for the same layer.
 An SPS RBSP, with that particular value of sps_seq_parameter_set_id shall be available to the decoding process prior to its activation, included in at least one access unit with TemporalId equal to 0 or provided through external means.
-An activated SPS RBSP for a particular nuh_layer_id value shall remain active for a sequence of pictures in decoding order with that nuh_layer_id value starting from an IDR or BLA picture having that nuh_layer_id value, inclusive, until either the next IDR or BLA picture with that nuh_layer_id value, exclusive, or the end of the CVS, whichever is earlier.
+An activated SPS RBSP for a particular nuh_layer_id value shall remain active for a sequence of pictures in decoding order with that nuh_layer_id value starting from an IRAP picture with NoRaslOutputFlag equal to 1 having that nuh_layer_id value, inclusive, until either the next IRAP picture with that nuh_layer_id value and NoRaslOutputFlag equal to 1, exclusive, or the end of the CVS, whichever is earlier.
 The nuh_layer_id value the NAL unit containing the SPS RBSP that is activated for nuh_layer_id equal to nuhLayerIdA shall be less than or equal to nuhLayerIdA.
 The same SPS RBSP may be the active layer SPS for more than one nuh_layer_id value.

 Any SPS NAL unit containing the value of sps_seq_parameter_set_id for the active layer SPS RBSP shall have the same content as that of the active layer SPS RBSP unless it follows the last coded picture for which the active layer SPS is required to be active and precedes the first NAL unit activating a SPS of the same value of seq_parameter_set_id.